Random-Devil-with-internet/Year-12-3-Assignment/Evidence Guide.md

 ## Design Process and Prototyping
 I decided to make my website about reviewing books.

-To get inspiration for my user interface I used the imdb website specifically the pages on specific movies to model my website off.
+To get inspiration for my user interface I used the imdb website specifically the pages on a specific movie to model my website off.

-Dune as example of a movie on imdb
+Dune as an example of a movie on imdb
 ![Html Dune as example of a movie on imdb](https://github.com/Random-Devil-with-internet/Year-12-3-Assignment/blob/main/Dune.png)

 The page consists of the title, year of publication and rating.
 Below that there is a poster image of the movie with a brief description of it.
 And this is also a separate page for the user reviews.

-So for my user interface I decided to
+So for my user interface I decided to put the title and average star rating on the top.
+With the author, genre and publishing date just below.
+The description and the cover image side by side.
 ## Technology Theories

 ## Testing Processes